Trump seeking to block hundreds of pages of documents from Jan. 6 committee, court filing shows

 “The Committee’s request amounts to nothing less than a vexatious, illegal fishing expedition openly endorsed by Biden and designed to unconstitutionally investigate President Trump and his administration,” Trump’s lawsuit stated.
 “Our laws do not permit such an impulsive, egregious action against a former president and his close advisors.”

-Attorneys for both the Department of Justice and the House select committee, which also filed a response early Saturday to Trump’s lawsuit, proposed that Trump’s motion for a preliminary injunction on disclosing these materials be denied.
+Attorneys for both the Department of Justice and the House select committee, which also filed a response this week to Trump’s lawsuit, proposed that Trump’s motion for a preliminary injunction on disclosing these materials be denied.
 A U.S. district judge has set a hearing on the matter for Nov.
 4. The committee’s subpoena has a Nov.
 12 deadline to turn over the requested records.

 “Mr. Trump’s broad claims of executive privilege are unprecedented and deeply flawed,” lawyers for the House select committee wrote in their filing.
 “Here, Mr. Trump’s conclusory interest must give way to the Select Committee’s urgent need for the records, as President Biden has likewise determined.”